silvershop/silvershop-core/docs/en/Development.md

 Decorator Hooks
 ---------------

-Doing a search within the eCommerce code for "->extend(" will reveal the various points where you can call extensions via decorators/extension classes.
+Doing a search within the shop module code for "->extend(" will reveal the various points where you can call extensions via decorators/extension classes.

 Here is a (possibly incomplete) list of hooks you can use by extending various classes: